Anaheim Amigos

 The Anaheim Amigos were a charter member American Basketball Association (ABA) team based in Southern California.
+They were the first professional sports team to identify with the city of Anaheim, California.
 After their first season in Anaheim, the team moved to Los Angeles to become the Los Angeles Stars.
 In 1970, it moved to Salt Lake City and became the Utah Stars.

 The Amigos were the first professional team in any sport to bill themselves as representing the city of Anaheim, California, and were the only team to do so until the National Hockey League's Mighty Ducks of Anaheim began play in 1993.
 The California Angels of Major League Baseball played at Anaheim Stadium during the Amigos' existence, but they would not use "Anaheim" in their name until 1997.

 Franchise history

 Origins

 With the founding of the ABA on February 2, 1967, a charter franchise in Anaheim was awarded to Art Kim and James Ackerman for $30,000.
-A 'name the team' contest resulted in the Amigos name.
+Kim had been behind basketball ventures for the past two decades, which started with leagues for serviceman stationed in Hawaii.
+He then organized games with the Harlem Globetrotters that would see his teams lose starting in 1946.
+He was also behind the Hawaii / Long Beach Chiefs of the American Basketball League that had folded alongside the rest of the league in 1963.
+He was encouraged by Orange County and the support that they gave to the Angels at the time.
+On May 25, 1967, Kim announced that the team would be named the Amigos.
 The team played most of its home games at the Anaheim Convention Center.
 Five home games were scheduled elsewhere in California and three home games were scheduled in Honolulu, Hawaii.
 Al Brightman was the first head coach.